microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 1 - Web App Conversion/User Story 1 - Convert To Web App.md

 <br/>

 #### 5. Load the to-do list from the file
 We need to make sure we are loading the file from the right directory.
-Replace the `with open(...)` statement in the file with the following code:
+Replace the `with open("todo_list.txt") as file:` statement in the `app.py` file with the following code:

 ```python
 with open(todo_file, "r") as file: